jchernin4/jchernin4/README.md

 ## Discord
 ### Bots
+- [Poseidon](https://github.com/jchernin4/Poseidon) - Successful multi-purpose bot with an XP system, moderation commands, a music player, simple games like rock paper scissors, a Fortnite stats command, Magic the Gathering card lookup, a premium option to unlock more features, and a lot more.
+Ended up doing pretty well, it got added to a couple hundred servers totalling around 100,000 members by the time I took it offline.
+- [Poseidon Canary](https://github.com/jchernin4/Poseidon-Canary) - Used for testing new features for the Poseidon bot, since I didn't want to affect uptime or introduce features that weren't ready to be used yet.
 - [CHiP](https://github.com/jchernin4/CHiP) - Economy/gambling bot that allows you to play against the computer or other players for chips.
 - [Santa](https://github.com/jchernin4/Santa) - Randomly assigns people for secret santa.
 - [ShaftBot](https://github.com/jchernin4/ShaftBot) - Personal bot used to show the performance of TD Ameritrade portfolios.